-Getting to Passau, the top departure port for Danube riverboat cruise vacations in Germany and Austria is easy by train, car, or plane.
+Getting to Passau, the top departure port for Danube riverboat cruise vacations in Germany and Austria is easy by car or cheap on public transportation (train or bus) from Frankfurt or Munich Airport.

 The Bavarian city Passau is right on the German-Austrian border at the confluence of the Danube, Inn, and Ilz Rivers.
-Passau is the most popular departure port for luxury riverboat cruise vacation cruises on the Danube River (Donau).
-Getting to Passau is easy by car or train, which is fortunate as the town has many splendid sights making it worth arriving a day early for cruise vacations.
+Passau in Germany is the most popular departure port for luxury riverboat cruise vacation cruises on the Danube River (Donau).
+Getting to Passau is easy by car or train, which is fortunate as the town has many splendid sights making it worth arriving a day early for cruise vacations and stay in a local old-town hotel.
 The Passauer Dom is the largest Baroque cathedral in Germany but even more impressively has the largest pipe organ in the world.

 Traveling by Car to Passau on the German-Austrian Border

-Drivers arriving from Munich (MĂĽnchen) should take the Autobahn A92 via Munich Airport and Landshut to the junction with the A3 near Deggendorf on the Danube.
+Drivers arriving from Munich (München) should take the Autobahn A92 via Munich Airport and Landshut to the junction with the A3 near Deggendorf on the Danube.

 Passau is by far the most popular departure point for luxury Danube riverboat cruise vacations.
 As a result, most cruise lines offer safe parking in Passau for passengers of Danube riverboat cruises.
 Many Passau hotels offer similar services that may include delivery of the car to the ship at the completion of the cruise.